HarshOza36/RealTime_DigitRecognizer/README.md

 First we need to train the model in ```RealTimeDRTraining.ipynb```.

+We required the dataset for training which is ```Data.zip``` extract it in the same folder where you have all the files.

+And Train the model.

-The model is still provided to be used directly.
+But if you dont want to train and directly test,the model is still provided to be used directly.

 To test the model use ```RealTimeDigitRecognition.ipynb```